 To ensure that they develop safe IoT components, you must conduct regular security audits and assessments.
 Your company should also try to bridge the gap between IT and senior leadership by using better governance if applicable.

-Cybersecurity measures For Devices connecting to the Internet of Things (IoT) is critical
+Cybersecurity measures For Devices connecting to the Internet of Things (IoT) are critical

 Because risk is always changing, you must continuously monitor each IoT device for cybersecurity flaws and suspicious activity.